Our latest weekend walk was to another waterfall, Linhope Spout on Linhope Burn in the Cheviot Hills, Northumberland National Park.

-I’ve a suspicion that waterfalls are becoming an addiction although the attraction of this one, having been recommended by friends, was the slightly morbid fascination that a woman had recently died there.
-This knowledge certainly piqued my excitement.
-I haven’t managed to verify the tale so it’s sounding like an urban (read rural) myth but it heightened my interest for sure and made us take extra care the whole time.
+I’ve a suspicion that waterfalls are becoming an addiction although the attraction of this one, having been recommended by friends, was the slightly morbid fascination that a woman had recently died in a fall there.
+This knowledge certainly piqued my interest; it must be pretty high..
+I haven’t managed to verify the tale so it’s sounding like an urban (read rural) myth but made us take extra care the whole time.

 Dangling an End-Goal Carrot

-For younger Kids of the Wild yet to develop their hiking stamina, a waterfall provides an exciting and interesting focus to a walk.
+For younger wild kids yet to develop their hiking stamina, a waterfall provides an exciting and interesting focus to a walk.
 As an only child, Caroline can get tired or bored sooner than children with siblings so if we’re not with friends (when she can run great distances without a whinge), having a goal for the walk maintains her momentum during down times, which usually occur going uphill!
 A bankside picnic at a huge waterfall worked well.

 We saw Caroline’s first Goldcrest; a tiny flame-fairy flitting about in a conifer.